wkellett/cleo.github.io/APIs/connector/index.md

 ---
 ## Cleo Connector API

-The Cleo Connector API allows you to...
+The Cleo Connector API allows new connector technologies to be plugged in, configured, and used by the administrator.

 [Sample project](SampleProjects.html)